cesaro/dpu/README.rst

    library.

 4. Edit the file `<config.mk>`__.
-Update the value of the variable ``CONFIG_STEROIDS_ROOT`` to point to the path to the root of the steroids project.
-Give an absolute path or a path relative to the variable ``$R``, which will be equal to the path of the root of the DPU project.
+Update the value of the variable ``CONFIG_STEROIDS_ROOT`` to point to the root of the steroids project.
+   Give an absolute path or a path relative to the variable ``$R``, which will equal to the path of the root folder of the DPU project.

 5. Compile::